 In this article we’ll explain some strategies to help save money on life insurance while providing a lifetime benefit to your beneficiaries.

-Some of the clients we work with need a large amount of coverage for their entire lives while others want to leave a small inheritance behind.
-Most of the clients we work with need a large amount of life insurance until their mortgage is paid off and their children have grown up.
-However, once these major life events have passed, many people do not need as much life insurance but would still prefer to leave something behind.
+Most of our clients need life insurance until their mortgage is paid off and their children have become self-sufficient.
+Once these major life events have passed, they do not have a real need life insurance, but would still prefer to leave something behind.

 Whole life insurance is usually purchased to provide money for final expenses, avoid estate taxes or to leave an inheritance.